Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 #### Create the URL Object

 The `URL` class defines a local or remote [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
-It could be a link to a remote HTML webpage, a local file accessed using `file:///,` or any other item qualifying as a URI.
+It could be a link to a remote HTML webpage, a local file accessed using `file:///` or any other item qualifying as a `URI.`

 ``` Swift
         // Create URL